Annabelle Carey

-Annabelle Jane Carey (born 11 March 1989) was a New Zealand swimmer, who specialized in breaststroke events.
+Annabelle Jane Carey (born 11 March 1989) is a New Zealand former competitive swimmer, who specialised in breaststroke events.
 As of 2006, she currently holds a New Zealand record of 1:09.26 in the 100 m breaststroke from the World Championship Trials in Auckland.
 In the same year she helped out the New Zealand team to pull off a fourth-place effort in the medley relay at the Commonwealth Games in Melbourne, Australia, with a record-breaking time of 4:06.30.

 Carey qualified for two events as New Zealand's youngest swimmer (aged 15) at the 2004 Summer Olympics in Athens.
 She cleared a FINA B-standard entry time of 1:12.57 (100 m breaststroke) at the Olympic trials in Auckland.
 In the 100 m breaststroke, she challenged seven other swimmers in the third heat, including fellow 15-year-old Lee Ji-young of South Korea.
 She rounded out the field to last place and thirty-fifth overall by 0.28 of second, behind Lee in 1:13.21.
 She also teamed up with Hannah McLean, Elizabeth Coster, and Alison Fitch in the 4 × 100 m medley relay.
 Swimming the breaststroke leg in heat one, Carey recorded a time of 1:11.98, but the New Zealand team settled for sixth place and thirteenth overall in a final time of 4:10.37.

 Carey also sought her second Olympic bid to compete for the New Zealand team in Beijing 2008.
-She was an all-time favorite in the national trials, campaigning for her second Olympic stint.
+She was an all-time favourite in the national trials, campaigning for her second Olympic stint.
 In an all-important final, Carey lost her goggles upon diving in.
 She managed to finish in second place behind Zoe Baker, but missed out on an Olympic spot.